 - ✓ Monthly credit card and bank statements online

 The DKB is a subsidiary of the Bavarian bank.
 The bank primarily focuses cash checking accounts for private and freelance clients, but they also offer financing of real estate and the granting of personal loans.
 Their main advantage is that they offer free VISA credit card with free worldwide withdrawals.
 This is something that can come in handy when you are often abroad.Moreover, you can withdraw cash from any ATM in Germany without paying additional fees.
 Also, DKB makes it easy to set up a German bank account for foreigners since they have a clear business model.
+THis is therefore the best bank in germany for foreigners and the best bank in germany for students.

-- ✓ Free cash withdrawals within the European Union
+- ✓ Free cash withdrawals outside Germany

 The best traditional banks in Germany